mrashutoshkrsingh/interview_prep/README.md

 # A git repository to make note of common interview questions asked in FrontEnd development interview.
-> Some common topic will be
+> Some common topics will be
 - JavaScript
 - React.js
 - Next.js